 This story originally appeared on Smartest Dollar.

-Here are the metropolitan areas with the largest teacher pay gap.
+Here are the large metropolitan areas with the most full-time working parents.